-^{}A physical copy of the Application Form and relevant documents as required to be provided along with the Application Form shall be submitted as soon as Please note that the Bidder should not mention the GIR number or any other identification number instead of the PAN, unless the Bidder is exempted from
+\A physical copy of the Application Form and relevant documents as required to be provided along with the Application Form shall be submitted as soon as practicable.

 Note 1: Capitalized terms used but not defined herein shall have the same meaning as ascribed to them in the PPD and Placement Document.